Openpanel-dev/groupmq/README.md

 - The worker's periodic cycle runs: `cleanup()`, `promoteDelayedJobs()`, and `processRepeatingJobs()`.
 - Repeating jobs are enqueued during this cycle.
 To avoid drift, set `cleanupIntervalMs` to be less than or equal to your repeat cadence.
-  - Example: for `repeat.every = 5000`, use `cleanupIntervalMs` ≈ 1000–2000 ms.
+  - Example: for `repeat.every = 5000`, use `cleanupIntervalMs` ≈ 1000-2000 ms.
-  - Very frequent repeats (≤ 1s) are possible but may increase Redis load; consider `cleanupIntervalMs` 200–500 ms.
+  - Very frequent repeats (≤ 1s) are possible but may increase Redis load; consider `cleanupIntervalMs` 200-500 ms.
 - The scheduler is idempotent: it updates the next run time before enqueueing to prevent double runs.
-- Each occurrence is a normal job with a fresh `jobId`, preserving per‑group FIFO semantics.
+- Each occurrence is a normal job with a fresh `jobId`, preserving per-group FIFO semantics.
 - You can monitor repeated runs via BullBoard using the provided adapter.

 ## Graceful Shutdown